 - Has a full kitchen and three-piece bathroom

 - Provides year-round access

-If these conditions are met, a buyer could potentially purchase the property with as little as five percent down.
-If not, you’ll require a down payment of at least 10 to 20 percent, or even 35 percent depending on the lender.
+If these conditions are met, a buyer could potentially purchase the property with as little as 5% down.
+If not, you’ll require a down payment of at least 10% to 20%, or even 35% depending on the lender.